 True or False: Chaperones are a Luxury I Just Can’t Afford

-The vast majority of physicians in this country do not use chaperones, and there are no regulations requiring their use.
+The vast majority of physicians in North America do not use chaperones, and there are no regulations requiring their use.
 Yet experts in the field strongly urge providers examining patients to have a third party in the room.
 What’s your opinion?
 How well-founded is it?
 Take our brief quiz and find out.

 True or False

 - A chaperone’s primary responsibility is to protect the patient.

 - Chaperone’s are essential only during intimate exams.

 - As long as a patient’s family member is present a chaperone is not needed.